apache/ofbiz/executioncontext20090812/BranchReadMe.txt

 When a user first logs in, all of their permissions are gathered from the security entities and are used to assemble a tree-like Java structure.
 The structure is cached.
-When an artifact requests the user's permissions, an object (OFBizPermission) traverses the tree, accumulating permissions along the way.
+When an artifact requests the user's permissions, a permission object (OFBizPermission) uses the supplied artifact ID to traverse the tree, accumulating permissions along the way.
 This is how permission inheritance is acheived.
 The permission object is then queried if the user has the requested permission and the result is returned to the artifact.